Find Trade Colleges

 $13,703 Average Tuition & Fees

-The average tuition and fees for an out-of-state undergraduate students at Central Michigan are $13,703 a year.
+Out-of-state tuition fees for undergraduate students at Central Michigan are $13,703 per year.
 On average, bachelor’s degree students take out $27,188 in loans while pursuing their degree.

 One thing to take note of is that Central Michigan does offer online classes in some areas.
-In fact, around 42% of the undergraduate population registered for at least one online class in 2020-2021.
+In 2020-2021 about 42% of the undergraduate students at the school chose to take one or more online courses.

 #6